Efficient-market hypothesis: Historical background

 The efficient markets theory was not popular until the 1960s when the advent of computers made it possible to compare calculations and prices of hundreds of stocks more quickly and effortlessly.
 In 1945, F.A.
-Hayek argued that markets were the most effective way of aggregating the pieces of information dispersed among individuals within a society.
+Hayek argued in his article The Use of Knowledge in Society that markets were the most effective way of aggregating the pieces of information dispersed among individuals within a society.
 Given the ability to profit from private information, self-interested traders are motivated to acquire and act on their private information.
 In doing so, traders contribute to more and more efficient market prices.
 In the competitive limit, market prices reflect all available information and prices can only move in response to news.
 Thus there is a very close link between EMH and the random walk hypothesis.

+Early theories posited that predicting stock prices is unfeasible, as they depend on fresh information or news rather than existing or historical prices.
+Therefore, stock prices are thought to fluctuate randomly, and their predictability is believed to be no better than a 50% accuracy rate.

 The efficient-market hypothesis emerged as a prominent theory in the mid-1960s.
 Paul Samuelson had begun to circulate Bachelier's work among economists.
 In 1964 Bachelier's dissertation along with the empirical studies mentioned above were published in an anthology edited by Paul Cootner.
 In 1965, Eugene Fama published his dissertation arguing for the random walk hypothesis.
 Also, Samuelson published a proof showing that if the market is efficient, prices will exhibit random-walk behavior.
 This is often cited in support of the efficient-market theory, by the method of affirming the consequent, however in that same paper, Samuelson warns against such backward reasoning, saying "From a nonempirical base of axioms you never get empirical results."
 In 1970, Fama published a review of both the theory and the evidence for the hypothesis.
 The paper extended and refined the theory, included the definitions for three forms of financial market efficiency: weak, semi-strong and strong (see above).